ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Delete files
 9. uname command in Linux
 - Command to get basic information about the OS
-10. locate command in Linux
-- Find a file in the database.
-11. touch command in Linux
+10. touch command in Linux
 - Create empty files
-12. vi command in Linux
+11. vi command in Linux
 - Edits the file.
-13. cat command in Linux
+12. cat command in Linux
 - Display file contents on terminal
-14. clear command in Linux
+13. clear command in Linux
 - Clear terminal
-15. ps command in Linux
+14. ps command in Linux
 - Display the processes in terminal
-16. man command in Linux
-- Access manual for all Linux commands
-17. grep command in Linux
-- Search for a specific string in an output
-18. echo command in Linux
-- Display active processes on the terminal
-19. wget command in Linux
+15. wget command in Linux
 - download files from the internet.
-20. whoami command in Linux
-- Create or update passwords for existing users
-21. sort command in Linux
-- sort the file content
-22. cal command in Linux
-- View Calendar in terminal
-23. whereis command in Linux
-- View the exact location of any command typed after this command
-24. df command in Linux
-- Check the details of the file system
-25. wc command in Linux
-- Check the lines, word count, and characters in a file using different options

 ## LINUX FILE SYSTEM
 - The file system hierarchy in Linux is a structure that organizes files and directories in a tree-like format.